opendocsg/slw-judgments-backfill/2012_SGHCR_3/report.md

 **Conclusion**

-87     On no less than three occasions, the Singapore courts have registered dissatisfaction with the law of set-off: see _OCWS Logistics Pte Ltd v Soon Meng Construction Pte_ Ltd [1998] 3 SLR(R) 888 (at [7]), _Engineering Construction_ (at [12]) and _Rabobank International_ (at [39]).
+87     On no less than three occasions, the Singapore courts have registered dissatisfaction with the law of set-off: see _OCWS Logistics Pte Ltd v Soon Meng Construction Pte_ Ltd <span class="citation">[1998] 3 SLR(R) 888</span> (at [7]), _Engineering Construction_ (at [12]) and _Rabobank International_ (at [39]).
 I believe the present application illustrates well the reason for such dissatisfaction.
 Apart from antiquity, it is difficult to discern a reasoned basis for the different conclusions arrived at by the law of legal set-off and equitable set-off on the same issue.
 That, however, is the case at hand.

 88     Given my analysis outlined above, I am of the view that ManagementPlus has an arguable defence of a legal set-off based on the US$120,000 compromise agreement.
 All other arguments of set-off are rejected.
 I will therefore vary the judgment obtained by Hayate on 3 January 2012 by allowing ManagementPlus leave to defend the sum of US$120,000 and granting Hayate judgment on the residue.